By God's Grace:

 - April 5 Meet with Capital Funding Services (LCEF) to discuss a capital funding feasibility study.

-- May Pastor Bill Bartlett is hired.
+- May Pastor Bill Bartlett is hired as Executive Director.

 - June The board takes a field trip looking at about 10 possible sites in south Orange County.